 Veo Camera Rental

 Another option is to rent out the camera for a few games or maybe a whole season and split that cost with team parents.
-We’ve started renting out our camera to teams and coaches in our area and are working on making more available to rent for teams or clubs that would like to try them out.
-Again, you can reach out to us at email@example.com or check out our soccer game video page.
+We’ve been renting out our camera to teams and coaches locally and around the country.
+We have a few cameras and are working on making more available to rent for teams or clubs that would like to try them out.
+We’ve had so many questions about how this works that we created a Veo Camera Freelance guide if you’re interested in using this approach for your team, club, or school.

 Veo Club Camera